-Some budget-minded travelers count every penny on a trip, ensuring that they never go over a carefully planned budget; others prefer not to worry about the costs at all, spending what they want without a limit.
+Some budget-minded travelers count every penny on a trip, ensuring that they never go over a carefully planned budget and go as cheap as they can; others prefer not to worry about the costs at all, spending what they want without a limit.
 Most travelers, however, fall somewhere in the middle.
 We want to keep costs low but we’re willing to splurge on a few things to ensure we have the best experience.
 How do you know when to splurge or save on your trip?
 Here are some tips to help you decide.

 When to Splurge or Save on your Trip

 When it’s a once-in-a-lifetime experience you want to have